burtonjb/computer-graphics/README.md

 ## Setup commands

 The simplest command to build everything is `make all` which will compile and link all files.
-Then you can run the main application with `./bin/graphics`.
+The outputted binary can be run with `./bin/graphics`.

 `make everything` will also build the lua bindings and `make target` will also run the formatter and linter.
 You can run all the sample lua scripts by running `./run_lua_scripts.sh`.